reinarpg/reinarpg-block/doc/API.md

 #### setSignText (front, back)

-Sets the text for the sign, can be plaintext, or array of JSON or prismarine-chat instances.
+Sets the text for the sign, can be plaintext, or array of JSON or reinarpg-chat instances.

 #### getSignText (): [string, string?]